jalbright/git-kata/README.md

-    git commit -a -m "Commit for new branch" git push origin master:new-branch # push to a new branch on copy2 git push origin :newbranch # delete the new branch These pages may be helpful:  http://www.gitguys.com/topics/git-and-remote-repositories/
+    git commit -a -m "Commit for new branch" git push origin master:new-branch # push to a new branch on copy2 git push origin :newbranch # delete the new branch

+We'll start by initializing a repository and making a commit.

+    mkdir conflicts # make a directory for the first repository cd conflicts # navigate into the directory touch file01 # make a file
+    echo "Hello, World" > file01 # put some text into the file git init # initialize the repository
+    git add . # add all files and directories to the repository git commit -m "Initial commit" # make your first commit

+These pages may be helpful:  http://www.gitguys.com/topics/git-and-remote-repositories/

 http://www.vogella.com/articles/Git/article.html